matepek/vscode-catch2-test-adapter/documents/configuration/debug.configTemplate.md

 | `${sourceFileMapObj}` | The file path mapping object added to `advancedExecutables.sourceFileMap` | { [prop: string]: string }      |

 These variables will be substituted when a DebugConfiguration is created.

-Note that `name` and `request` are filled, if they are undefined, so it is not necessary to set them.
-`type` is necessary.